33-year-old bat charms social media with his "flying" videos

 The adorable Indian Flying Fox goes on simulated flights where he "steers" like he did in his younger and more sprightly years.

-He lives in the "geribatric" ward at Bat World Sanctuary in Weatherford, Texas, a non profit that cares for bats who can't be released into the wild.
+He lives in the "geribatric" ward at Bat World Sanctuary in Weatherford, Texas, a non-profit that cares for bats that can't be released into the wild.

 He only had one eye and they had to give him quite the manicure.